fluent/fluent-bit/README.md

 Fluent Bit is fully supported on Windows environments, get started with [these instructions](https://docs.fluentbit.io/manual/installation/windows).

+#### Running on s390x

+Fluent Bit is supported on Linux on IBM Z(s390x), but the WASM and LUA filter plugins are not.

 ### Plugins: Inputs, Filters and Outputs

 [Fluent Bit](http://fluentbit.io) is based in a pluggable architecture where different plugins plays a major role in the data pipeline: